-Fall is finally here and it’s my favorite season.
+Fall season is finally here and it’s my favorite season.
 It’s also the season of fashion week and as much as we all want those runway looks for ourselves and try to figure out how to pull them off for ourselves in real life, we shouldn’t forget the kids too.
 Kids these days dress better than adults with the invention of Instagram kid models with very fashionable pages, teenagers, tweens and even toddlers all want to be fashionable as well.

 There are however some not so easy to style trends.
 It can feel like you’ve hit the jackpot when something you normally wear becomes a popular trend.
 But it’s the more challenging styles, the ones that require stretching your creativity and closets) to the limits that end up being our favorites.
 Of course, there’s no reason to blindly follow the masses; for example, the sparkly lurex trend could feel like a no-brainer for more-is-more types and be a total no-go for the minimalists among us.
 But feeling provoked by a trend is a good thing.